sagemath/trac_to_gh/Issue 4355.md

 It as proven to be a handy tool, for the zillion of tableaux-like classes, so a good candidate for porting.

-First straightforward step: LaTeX output
+First straightforward step: LaTeX output (partitions and cores in ticket #12314)

+Second step: same as above, but making sure the produced LaTeX is compatible with jsmath/mathjax, for display in the notebook.

-Second step: ascii art output.
+Third step: ascii art output.
 This may require a bit more thinking, since there is not yet (?) a general framework for ascii art in Sage.

 Issue created by migration from https://trac.sagemath.org/ticket/4355